 I began viewing “Slumdog Millionaire” with no particular expectations and was very quickly pulled along on a stunning ride that engaged me in so many, many ways.
 It played on all the emotions: One moment I was laughing incredulously at the most repugnant things (how far would you go to get an autograph?), then I was gripped by fear, dread, sorrow.

 An opening scene appears to be that of an interrogation by military police of a political prisoner.
 We learn fairly quickly, however, that the apparent insurrectionist is a young lad from the poorest, lowest echelon of society, and that his ‘crime’ is that of winning the biggest cash prize ever on Mombai's edition of “Who Wants to be a Millionaire.”
-He surely must have cheatedhow else could this poor skinny kid, this slumdog, know enough to answer all those questions correctly when professors and others of higher education and station in life had never done so?
+He surely must have cheated—how else could this poor skinny kid, this slumdog, know enough to answer all those questions correctly when professors and others of higher education and station in life had never done so?

+After a mishap in the interrogation process the police chief tries a different approach.
+Rather than attempt to physically force Jamal to confess to cheating, the chief instead plays the tape of that evening's quiz show.
+After the first question—met with Jamal’s correct answer—the police chief pauses the tape and asks him how he knew the answer.
+This process is repeated for every question on the show.
 Each time, we flash back to an event from Jamal's past and we see that it pertains directly to the question and his resultant answer.
 It is soon evident that the topic of each question coincides with an indelible memory from Jamal's past and, through each flashback shown, his life from young boyhood to this moment in the police station is slowly revealed.
 Through this storytelling device, bit by bit and quiz question by quiz question, the story of Jamal and his older brother Samir is told.

 Flashback technique has been employed in many, many movies, but it somehow seems inspired and new here.
 Perhaps it is due to the affect of light and color or the jig-jag way in which the camera follows the hectic motion of their lives.
 Or maybe the perceived novelty is due the way subtitles seem to be haphazardly mounted on the screen, looking for all the world like colorful, handwritten strips of paper labeling photographs in a scrapbook.